 CBR offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
 Find out if your institution is participating by visiting Open Access Agreements at Sage.
-For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 4. Preparing your manuscript for submission

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and LaTeX templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 Artwork, figures and other graphics